 What Is A Trademark Attorney?

-Small businesses should spend their time running their company and not getting tied up with the intricacies of trademark law, which should be left to a trademark lawyer.
-Trademark attorneys can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
-When choosing a lawyer to protect you’re the brand of your enterprise, make sure to work with a lawyer who has no problem working in Santa Rosa, like Brian Russ Law, Inc.
+Small businesses should spend their time running their business and not getting tied up with the intricacies of trademark law, which should be left to a trademark lawyer.
+Trademark lawyers can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
+When choosing a lawyer to protect you’re the brand of your company, make sure to work with a lawyer who has no problem working in Santa Rosa, like Brian Russ Law, Inc.

 The Top Three Areas Small Businesses Need Trademark Support